yotaam/SpotifyVizDeployed/README.md

 - `song_lyric_word_dict.csv`
 - `song_data_with_mood_scores.csv`

 > These files are large and were excluded from GitHub.
-You can regenerate them following the data wrangling steps in the report, or [download from Google Drive](https://drive.google.com).
+You can locate them [here](https://drive.google.com/drive/folders/1k8Bg9z87bUgniSat5IC0hNW40Ab3m-yg?usp=sharing)

 ### 4. Run the Flask app